EFTEMj/EFTEMj/README.md

 ## What is EFTEMj?

 EFTEMj is a plugin for [ImageJ][ij] that combines a drift correction and a flexible elemental mapping routine.
 It has been created in 2009 as a part of a diploma thesis.
-Until now (April the 11th, 2013) EFTEMj has not been finished, but it is planed to publish the source code under an open source license.
+The current version is missing some elemental mapping features, but it is extended by tools for spacialy resolved electron energy loss spectroscopy (SR-EELS).
+SR-EELS is the main subject of my PhD thesis.

 ## LICENSING